PetervanLunteren/EcoAssist/Windows_no_admin_install.md

 # Windows installation without administrator privileges

-THIS TUTORIAL IS WORK IN PROGRESS

-TODO:
-* what happens if you already have a installation of git/anaconda?

-Normally EcoAssist needs admin rights because it requires access to the `Anaconda3` and `Git` installations and the `EcoAssist_files` folder, which are (generally) not in your user profile folder.
+Normally, EcoAssist needs admin rights because it requires access to the `Anaconda3` and `Git` installations and the `EcoAssist_files` folder, which are (generally) not in your user profile folder.
 If we want to be able to install and open EcoAssist without admin rights, we basically have to make sure we don't have to touch anything outside your user profile folder.
 We can do that with some script-tweaking and manual installations.

-### Step 1: Mannually download anaconda
+### Step 1: Manually download anaconda
 Go to www.anaconda.com and install anaconda using the graphical installer.
 Make sure you install it for your user only ("Just Me") and make sure the destination folder is `C:\Users\<user_name>\anaconda3`.
 You can leave the rest of the options as the defaults.

 <p float="center">